xinyanw409/astrolabe/docs/SPEC.md

 Raw data for the object

-    /arachne/s3/<service>/<service id>
+    /s3/<service>/<service id>

 Combined zip file including metadata, PE info, raw data and combined zip files from all component PEs

-     /arachne/s3/<service>/<service id>.zip
+     /s3/<service>/<service id>.zip
 Metadata for the object (this is service specific, not the PE info)

-     /arachne/s3/<service>/<service id>.md
+     /s3/<service>/<service id>.md
-The S3 API also provides a restore interface.
-Uploading a zip file into the restore bucket will cause the protected entities described in the zip file to be reconstituted.
+The S3 API also provides a copy interface.
+Uploading a zip file into the copy bucket will cause the protected entities described in the zip file to be reconstituted.
 The data for the entities may be contained in the zip file or it may be accessed via URIs defined in the JSONs for the protected entities.

+### S3 Features

 ###Other paths